 Beans Poriyal Recipe aka Indian green bean gets cooked easily, blends well with the ingredients added to it.
 This is the very basic and common recipe in Southern India.
 And an everyday simple menu.
-Beans are the must in the shopping list after onion and tomato.

 What is Beans Poriyal?

-Beans are the common word refers to the green beans or string beans.
+Beans are the common word that refers to the green beans or string beans.
 This Indian green bean recipe is one of the authentic recipes which usually served in the functions and marriages.

 This is a simple and straightforward recipe and tastes simple as well.
 You could taste the green bean's natural taste and flavor with a hint of mustard seeds flavor.